dgupta04/Reddit-Flair-Detector/README.md

 # Reddit Flair Detector

-As a part of the Precog Programming Task 2019, I developed a flair detector, which detects the flair of any post given from the [r/india] subreddit.
-The code is hosted at the following [link]
+I developed a flair detector, which detects the flair of any post given from the [r/india] subreddit.

 # Directory structure